AceCentre/X80/firmware/WirelessSwitch/Readme.md

 ## How?

 Most wireless switches either use Radio (e.g. LoRa) or BLE HID to operate.
 The problem with BLE HID is that its power hungry and for switch users it cant really sleep.
 So this technique has a advertisement (advertisement) beacon which starts advertisement on a switch press.
-The receiving code (central) is searching for a MAC address beacon and seeing it come on/off.
-The central code/dongle then sends a HID space over USB.
+Full detail below..

 On the advertisement (switch sending) board:
 - When device sleeps and key button pressed first time, board wakes up.
 Once the LED lights the board is ready and you can start pairing or transmitting button data.